AnnieCannons/countries-app-instructions/version-2/README.md

 ### 🎯 Milestone: Saved Countries data
 1. Pseudo-code what you will need to do to store and retrieve the Saved Countries data.
 2. Work on saving a country in Local Storage.
 When the user saves a country, store the country's data in Local Storage.
+3. Make sure that a country cannot be saved twice.
+If you try to save a country that's already been saved, nothing should happen.
-3. Work on retrieving the saved countries data from Local Storage, so that they show on the Saved Countries page.
+4. Work on retrieving the saved countries data from Local Storage, so that they show on the Saved Countries page.
-4. Don’t forget to comment your logic as you go!
+5. Don’t forget to comment your logic as you go!
-5. Push your code to Github!
+6. Push your code to Github!
-6. Submit your Github repo link and Netlify link to the Canvas milestone.
+7. Submit your Github repo link and Netlify link to the Canvas milestone.

 ### 🎯 Milestone: View Count data
 1. Pseudo-code what you will need to do to store and retrieve the View Count data.
 2. When the user views a country's CountryDetail page, that country's view count should go up by 1, and that view count should be rendered on the page.
-3. Update your main.jsx file by removing the StrictMode component that's wrapping your app.
-It was included by default in Vite’s setup to help catch bugs, but it causes React to render components twice in development.
-This makes your view count go up by 2 instead of 1.
-To fix this, simply remove StrictMode from `main.jsx` so your view count behaves correctly.
+3. If you notice your view count is going up by 2 instead of 1, try this trick:  Update your main.jsx file by removing the StrictMode component that's wrapping your app.
+It was included by default in Vite’s setup to help catch bugs, but it causes React to render components twice in development, which is why your view count goes up by 2 instead of 1.
+Simply removing StrictMode from `main.jsx` will make your your view count increment correctly.
 4. Don’t forget to comment your logic as you go!
 5. Push your code to Github!
 6. Submit your Github repo link and Netlify link to the Canvas milestone.